-Some of you know, some don’t; for those who don’t, we created the Hart & Soul Coconut Lentil in collaboration with the very talented Melanie Lionello, @naturallynutritious about three years ago.
+Some of you know some don’t; for those who don’t, we created the Hart & Soul Coconut Lentil about three years ago.
 We are very proud of it.
-It is so much more than a soup.
+It is so much more than soup.
 You can use it in a lot of your own recipes as a base or to spice up your dishes!
-There is no doubt you will love the new recipe Melanie has created.
+There is no doubt you will love the new recipe we created.
 A delicious Coconut Lentil Frittata.

-Like any good Australian, we love to get up on the week end and start the day with something delicious.
+Like any good Australian, we love to get up on the weekend and start the day with something delicious.
 Winter also calls for real food, something that nourishes you from the inside.
-We’re talking waffles, pancakes, porridge or FRITTATA!
-They are our favourite go-too’s.
-Easy breakfast food that only requires a cutting board, a knife, a mixing bowl and a skillet to prepare and how good does “Coconut Lentil Frittata sound?
-Little gem right?!
+We’re talking waffles, pancakes, porridge, or FRITTATA!
+They are our favorite go-to’s.
+Easy breakfast food that only requires a cutting board, a knife, a mixing bowl, and a skillet to prepare and how good does “Coconut Lentil Frittata sound?
+A little gem right?!

 Frittata is one of those meals that, if you know how to make are a kitchen standby.
 The eggs make it feel much more on the lighter side, which is always appreciated in the morning.
 We should also mention that this frittata is of course, gluten-free (unless you’re adding grains).
 Happy bellies!